SLdragon/wiki-teamsfx/TeamsFx-CLI.md

     teamsfx preview --env local
     ```

-- Local Preview Bot App
+- Local Preview Bot App / Message Extension App
   - To make the bot endpoint public, you should use your own tunnel service solution.
 For example, you can use [ngrok](https://ngrok.com/) by the following steps:
       - Install [ngrok](https://ngrok.com/download)
       - Start your local tunnel service by running the command `ngrok http 3978`.